A small firm that delivers

 One rule.
 Every recommendation we make,

-we have to be willing to ship.
+we have to be willing to deliver.

-- The big firmsship decks.
+- The big firmsdeliver decks.

-- The agenciesship pixels.
+- The agenciesdeliver pixels.

-- The system integratorsship people.
+- The system integratorsdeliver people.

 Six principles.
 They show up in the work.